yxw2014/php-asio/README.md

 ## 3. Documentation

-Signatures of classes and functions of php-asio can be found within [stubs/](stubs/) directory, with PHPDoc.
+Signatures of classes and functions can be found within [stubs/](stubs/) directory, with PHPDoc.

 There are also some examples in the [examples/](examples/) directory.